-Mammut has shown advanced results on performance indicators and has made exceptional progress.
-It reaches a monitoring percentage of 92%, which meets the required monitoring threshold after three years of FWF membership.
-With a score of 75, Mammut is placed in the ‘Leader’ category.
+Mammut has met most of FWF’s performance requirements.
+The brand monitored 92% of its suppliers, which meets the required monitoring threshold after three years of FWF membership.
+With a score of 66 points, Mammut is placed in the ‘Good’ category.

 In 2018, Mammut continued with its sourcing strategy to transfer production from China to Vietnam and Bangladesh.
 The brand made use of 63 production locations, which is a small decrease compared to last year.
 Mammut has long term relationships with its main suppliers which usually have multiple production locations in various countries.
 The shift in production locations by its main suppliers meant that Mammut had to build new relationships with those new factories, monitor them and follow up on labour standard violations.
 Mammut has a strategy in place to further reduce the total number of suppliers.